Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 27. Buddha Tooth Relic Temple

-Beautifully located within the vibrant Chinatown district, the Buddha Tooth Relic Temple is such a sight to see.
+Beautifully located within the vibrant Chinatown district, the Buddha Tooth Relic Temple is one of the most popular places to visit in Singapore.
 Capture this national landmark that highlights a rather unique architectural style.

 Outside the complex, you’ll already feel its sophisticated vibes.
 And once you enter the temple, you’ll get an even better view of its breath-taking interior designs and relevant items.